-Caroline Islands 'Star' Western Designation of star, constellation or object AENIMATEO A collection of eight stars in Perseus :plus Mirfak(used for viewing) Spica (used for viewing the azimuth) and SAEREPEON EONIUEON Orion's belt plus the 'sword'.
-Alnilam is used for viewing the azimuth) IICH A cluster of deep space objects surrounding the M88 Spiral IUKIUNIK Cassiopeia (midpoint between Caph & Schedar used for viewing) KIUW Triangle of Caph, Schedar & Gamma Casiopeia followed by Mirfak MAAN Pollox (used for viewing the azimuth) plus Castor, Sirius and Canopus MAECHEMEAS Beneath Gacrux when the Crux is halfway up, at 45 degrees.
+Translation between Caroline Islands 'Stars' and Western Designations Caroline Islands 'Star' Western Designation of star, constellation or object Caronne Islanus Star western besignation of star, constenation of object AENIMATEO A collection of eight stars in Perseus:plus Mirfak(used for viewing) AEPIN SAEREPEON Spica (used for viewing the azimuth) and SAEREPEON EONIUEON Orion's belt plus the 'sword'.
+Alnilam is used for viewing the azimuth) IICH A cluster of deep space objects surrounding the M88 Spiral IUKIUNIK Cassiopeia (midpoint between Caph & Schedar used for viewing) KIUW Triangle of Caph, Schedar & Gamma Casiopeia folllowed by Mirfak MAAN Pollox (used for viewing the azimuth) plus Castor, Sirius and Canopus MAECHEMEAS Beneath Gacrux when the Crux is halfway up, at 45 degrees.
 MAECHEMENETOW Beneath Gacrux when the Crux is halfway down, at 135 degrees.
 MAEINAP Altair in the constellation Aquila MAEINEPAENFAENG Kochab in Ursa Minor MEON Vega (used for viewing the azimuth) plus Epsillon1 Lyra and Kappa Lyra MESARIUW The two stars, Shaula & Lesath in the constellation Scorpius MWAERIKAER Pleiades in the constellation Taurus NAA PIING and Alpheratz (used for viewing the azimuth) OANONGAN MANN Sirius (used for viewing the azimuth) plus Pollox and Canopus OAROMOI Arcturus in the constellation Bootes PAIEFAENG Tarazed (also called Alpha Aquila) in the constellation Aquila PAIEOR Beta Aquila in the constellation Aquila PIING A 'V' in Pegasus (Matar, Scheat, Sadalbari and Lam Pegasus) RHOW The Corona Borealis (Alphecca used for viewing the azimuth) SAEPIY Delphinus, less Eps Del.
 Use center of constellation for viewing azimuth.
 SAEREPEON The midpoint between Gienah & Epsilon Corvus in Corvus SEOTA The constellation Equuleus and Enif (used for viewing the azimuth) TAENUUP Gacrux when the Crux is just coming up (taen), at 0 degrees.
 TUMUR Antares in the constellation Scorpius TUPUNUUP Gacrux when the Crux is setting (tupun), at 180 degrees.
-UUN Aldebaran (used for viewing the azimuth) plus others in Taurus WENEO Ursa Major (midway between Dubhe & Merak, the Polaris 'pointers') WENEWENEN FIUS MWAKIU JT Polaris (the star that never moves Well, almost) WENEWENENUUP Beneath Gacrux when the Crux is fully up, at 90 degrees.
+UUN Aldebaran (used for viewing the azimuth) plus others in Taurus WENEO Ursa Major (midway between Dubhe & Merak, the Polaris 'pointers') WENEWENEN FIUS MWAKIUT Polaris (the star that never moves Well, almost) WENEWENENUUP Beneath Gacrux when the Crux is fully up, at 90 degrees.